jadzeidan/user-guides/bitbox02/Advanced-features/passphrase.md

 The idea behind this is that if you ever find yourself in a situation where somebody is trying to extort a ransom from you or puts you under duress, you can safely give up the PIN.

 ### Risks of using a passphrase
-1. Because the passphrase is not stored anywhere, you need to take all necessary precautions in order to make sure the passphrase stays safe and accessible, be it a physical backup or just your memory.
+1. Because the passphrase is not stored anywhere automatically, you need to take **all necessary precautions** in order to make sure that the passphrase stays safe and accessible e.g. by making a physical backup.
 2. If the passphrase is lost, it can only be found by guessing (brute-forcing) which is often technologically and economically infeasible (read impossible).
 The difficulty of guessing the passphrase varies depending on the strength (complexity) of the passphrase.

 ## Using a passhrase
-### Enable Mnemonic Passphrase in device settings
+### Enable optional passphrase in device settings
-Go to "Device settings" and click "Enable Mnemonic Passphrase".
+Go to "Device settings" and click "Enable optional passphrase".
 ![alt text]({% link assets/images/BitBox02_passphrase/passphrase1.png %})

 You will then see the following warning